themysticsavages/cloudbot-discord/readme.md

 or else it won't run.
 Edit these lines [here](https://github.com/themysticsavages/cloudbot-discord/blob/main/bot.js#L451).
 ASCIIText uses py as well.*

-*Note: You need BeautifulSoup to run webscraper.
-Install BeautifulSoup with `python -m pip install bs4`*
+*Note: You need BeautifulSoup and requests to run webscraper.
+Install BeautifulSoup with `python -m pip install bs4` and requests with `python -m pip install requests`.*

 ```
 - filereserve : A detector for Windows that detects if you are using device names like con, aux, etc.